Table of Contents

 What is Biotin and Why Is Everyone Taking It?

-Biotin is a water-soluble B vitamin (B7) that plays a vital role in your metabolism.
-It helps your body convert the fats, carbohydrates, and proteins from your food into energy.
-In the UK, most of us get more than enough biotin from a balanced diet containing eggs, nuts, seeds, and certain vegetables.
-True biotin deficiency is actually quite rare.
+Biotin is a water-soluble B vitamin (B7) that helps your body convert fats, carbohydrates, and proteins into energy.
+While most people in the UK get sufficient biotin from a balanced diet of eggs, nuts, and seeds, the "beauty supplement" industry has made high-dose biotin a staple for hair, skin, and nail health.

-However, the "beauty supplement" industry has propelled biotin into the limelight.
-High-dose supplements often contain between 5,000 mcg (5mg) and 10,000 mcg (10mg) per serving—which is hundreds of times the daily recommended intake.
-Some therapeutic doses used for specific neurological conditions can even reach 100mg to 300mg.
+Standard beauty supplements often contain 5,000 mcg (5mg) to 10,000 mcg (10mg)—hundreds of times the daily recommended intake.
+Some therapeutic doses for neurological conditions can reach 100mg to 300mg.
+This excess biotin circulates in your bloodstream and can interfere with the laboratory "immunoassays" used to measure your hormones.

 The Science: Why Biotin Messes With Your Results